stellalana/bamazon/README.md

 ![Prompts Image](/Images/prompts.png?raw=true "Prompts")
 <hr>

 ## If the item is in stock, the order will be completed and the user will see the total for their purchase.
-If not, they will be notified there are not enough items in stock.
 ![Prompts Image](/Images/purchase.png?raw=true "Purchase made!")
 <hr>